 Can you drink coffee before Botox?

 Who doesn’t want to have their daily cup of coffee before Botox injections?
-There are two schools of thought on whether you can drink coffee before Botox.
+There are two schools of thought on drinking coffee before Botox.

-Many reputable Botox clinics say that drinking coffee before your appointment can lead to an increased risk of bruising, swelling, and facial irritation.
+Many reputable Botox clinics say drinking coffee before your appointment can increase the risk of bruising, swelling, and facial irritation.
 That’s bad because it can lead to unpredictable results, leaving you with asymmetrical wrinkle lines that last until the Botox wears off months later.

-Others say that while coffee theoretically increases the risk of bruising and swelling, the needles used are very small so it probably won’t be a problem.
+Others say that while coffee theoretically increases the risk of bruising and swelling, the needles used are tiny, so it probably won’t be a problem.

 Personally, I wouldn’t want to leave things to chance.
 The thought of having extra swelling and bruising leading to a weird facial symmetry for months is enough for me to avoid coffee for the recommended 24 hours before Botox.